dantaylr/dantaylr.github.io/_posts/2023-12-1-impact-kremwerk-poster.md

 ---
-title: Animal remix promo video
+title: Impact!
+Productions at Kremwerk Poster
-image: ../images/animal-remix/animal-remix-thumb.gif
+image: ../images/impact-kremwerk-poster.jpg
-width: 50
+width: 45

-caption: Motion design, 3D rendering
+caption: Graphic design, typography
 ---

 Promo video and visualizer design for a release by Ill Gates, Kandisha, and Bil Bless with a remix by [Pedestrian Tactics](http://pedestriantactics.com).